xSooDx/xsoodx.github.com/projects/dqsi.md

 ---
 layout: post
-title: "Deep Q Learning for Space Invaders"
+title: "Deep Q-Learning for Space Invaders"
 ---

 My friends and I created this project for the Advanced Machine Learning Course at PES University.

 We used OpenAI's gym environment to run an instance of Space Invaders, that provided game state and reward data, to train my model on via reinforcement learning.
-Using Keras, I created a convolutional neural network to use for deep Q learning and trained the model for about 6 hour.
+Using Keras, I created a convolutional neural network to use for deep Q-learning and trained the model for about 6 hour.

 The network architecture was inspired by my internship where I used "Inception Modules" from Google's Inception Network for Image Classification.